apollo

 • Before going to sleep, try to raise your bedhead so that your head and chest are higher than your feet.
 Do not use piles of pillows.
 Instead, one raised block is fine.
 This will not allow the stomach acid to backflow through your food pipe.

-• Fermented dairy products like miso, sauerkraut, and kimchi contain probiotics which help prevent excess stomach acid production.
-Cranberry juice can be beneficial for peptic ulcers and H pyroli infection.
+• Fermented dairy products like miso, sauerkraut, and kimchi contain probiotics, which help prevent excess stomach acid production.
+Cranberry juice can be beneficial for peptic ulcers and H pylori infection.

-• Avoid sitting continuously as it can increase stomach acid production.
-Take a break of 5 minutes in 1 hour by brisk walking or stretching.
+• Avoid sitting continuously, as it can increase stomach acid production.
+Take a 5-minute break each hour by brisk walking or stretching.

 bannner image